kermitt2/grobid/Readme.md

 ## Purpose

-GROBID (or Grobid) means GeneRation Of BIbliographic Data.
+GROBID (or Grobid, but not GroBid nor GroBiD) means GeneRation Of BIbliographic Data.

 GROBID is a machine learning library for extracting, parsing and re-structuring raw documents such as PDF into structured XML/TEI encoded documents with a particular focus on technical and scientific publications.
 First developments started in 2008 as a hobby.
 In 2011 the tool has been made available in open source.
-Work on GROBID has been steady as side project since the beginning and is expected to continue until at least 2020 :)
+Work on GROBID has been steady as an independent side project since the beginning and is expected to continue until at least 2020 :)

 The following functionalities are available: